semaphoreci/docs/docs/docs/using-semaphore/organizations.md

 To send notifications to other webhook-based services:

 1. Create a organization [secret](#secrets) containing the environment variable `WEBHOOK_SECRET` and a secret value.
-Rememeber the name of this secret, e.g. "mywebhook-secret"
+Remember the name of this secret, e.g. "mywebhook-secret"
 2. Copy the URL of the webhook that receives the notification
 3. Type the name of the secret created on step 1, e.g. "mywebhook-secret"